-Plants that become leggy or floppy tend to fall over, produce less flowers and create an untidy spindly appearance.
+Plants that become leggy or floppy tend to fall over, produce fewer flowers and create an untidy spindly appearance.
 There are a couple of reasons why plants are tall and leggy.
 Leggy plant growth may be the result of too much nitrogen or even low light situations.
 It is also just simply common to some species.
 Learn how to keep plants from getting leggy and have bushier, more bountiful flora.

 Why Do Mature Plants Become Spindly?

 Plant growth is unpredictable in most cases.
 Legginess in plants is often the result of perfect growing conditions which allows them to add on too much greenery before the plant has adequate dimension and strength in stems and roots.
 The result is a floppy, leggy plant growth.
 You can prevent this to some extent with a little manual grooming and the proper fertilizing program.

 Plants that die back in winter and come again in spring experience a rapid growth spurt in perfect weather conditions.
 Sometimes that makes the stems and branches slender and weak, while the fast growth stacks up on the terminal end.

 Other reasons for leggy plant growth include improper lighting.
 In low light situations, the plants are stretching for sunlight to produce important plant sugars.
 This results in overly tall, spindly plants.

 Also, plants that receive high nitrogen fertilizers early in spring will get a jump on growth.
 The excess nitrogen can cause a spike in greenery development that exceeds the plant’s ability to become girthy.
 Plants are tall and leggy and often produce poorly.

 Make sure you situate plants where they get adequate light to keep them from stretching towards the sunshine.
 Pinch back the tip growth of plants, like petunias, to force bushiness and more stems which means more flowers.
 Most annual flowers and some perennials flourish with this treatment.